 After permanent brachytherapy, the implanted seeds' radioactivity decays with time, depending on which radioactive isotope is used.
 Ask your doctor if you should limit close contact with others, such as pregnant women or children.
 With temporary implants, the doctor removes all radioactive material before you return home.
 There is no risk of exposure after the doctor removes the delivery device and radiation sources.

 Your doctor and/or treatment team will give you specific home-care instructions.
-You may have tenderness and swelling in the treatment area or other symptoms.
+It is uncommon to have tenderness and swelling in the treatment area or other symptoms.
 This will depend on your specific treatment.
 Most patients are able to resume normal activities within days or weeks.
-However, you may have some long-term side effects.
+However, you may have a small risk of long-term side effects.
 Talk to your treatment team about how to manage them.

 These visits help your doctor see if your condition is stable or has changed.
 They also allow you to discuss any treatment side effects with your doctor.